-- Loss in strength in the liquefied layer(s) with consideration of potential for void redistribution due to the presence of impervious layers within or bounding a liquefiable layer - Liquefaction-induced ground settlement, including downdrag on deep foundation elements - Slope instability induced by flow failures or lateral spreading
+- Loss in strength in the liquefied layer(s) with consideration of potential for void redistribution due to the presence of impervious layers within or bounding a liquefiable layer - · Liquefaction-induced ground settlement - Flow failures, lateral spreading, and slope instability.

 During liquefaction, pore-water pressure build-up occurs, resulting in loss of strength and then settlement as the excess pore-water pressures dissipate after the earthquake.
 The potential effects of strength loss and settlement include: